WebAssembly/component-model/design/mvp/WIT.md

 ```

 Here it can be seen that despite the `world` only listing `host` as an import
-the component additionally imports a `wit:demo/shared` interface.
+the component additionally imports a `local:demo/shared` interface.
 This is due
 to the fact that the `use shared.{ ... }` implicitly requires that `shared` is
 imported into the component as well.

-Note that the name `"wit:demo/shared"` here is derived from the name of the
+Note that the name `"local:demo/shared"` here is derived from the name of the
-`interface` plus the package ID `wit:demo`.
+`interface` plus the package ID `local:demo`.

 For `export`ed interfaces any transitively `use`d interface is assumed to be an
 import unless it's explicitly listed as an export.